modalexii/RPi-Environd/README.md

 ## Todo

 The current graph is geared towards displaying "recent" data.
-I entend to add a 2nd gaph to display all data, or at least a much longer history.
+I intend to add a 2nd gaph to display all data, or at least a much longer history.